Short: (1951) Cody and Ted escape the pursuing moon men and make it back to the ship. They blast off and … the film breaks.

 • Recognize that music during the opening and closing credits of the movie?
 It’s the same music used in “Laserblast” and several other Charles Band films (Band was the uncredited executive producer and the music is by his brother Richard).

-• I’m somewhat amazed that Daddy-O didn’t know this one: director Tim Kincaid (born Tim Gambiani) is also known as Joe Gage, a name he used as a gay porn movie director (and he is apparently a well-regarded one at that).
+• Director Tim Kincaid (born Tim Gambiani) is also known as Joe Gage, a name he used as a gay porn movie director (and he is apparently a well-regarded one at that).
 A LOT of stuff in this movie starts to make sense when you know that.
-Fangoria has an interview with him here, though he doesn’t discuss “Robot Holocaust” very much in it.

 • Joel guesses that a particular shot was done in Central Park.
 He may be right.
 The IMDB says the locations were shot there, the Brooklyn Navy Yard and Roosevelt Island.